-Enter the number of auditors attending a credit hour producing course, with the last digit in column 44.
+Enter the number of auditors attending a credit hour producing course.

-TIME CLASS OR ACTIVITY BEGINS, COLUMN 45 THROUGH 48
+TIME CLASS OR ACTIVITY BEGINS

 Enter the actual time at which the course or activity begins using a 24-hour clock basis.
-Column 45 must be completed.
+This field must be completed.
 For example: enter 1315 for a course beginning at 1:15 p.m.